davetimmins/ArcGIS.PCL/README.md

 The available endpoint types are

  - `ArcGISServerEndpoint` - this will create an endpoint at the `rest/services` location for an ArcGIS server gateway.
 This is the most common use case for your own services so it's likely you will use this one
  - `ArcGISOnlineEndpoint` - this will create an endpoint at the `sharing/rest` location.
-This can be used when called services hosted on ArcGIS Online
+This can be used when called services hosted on ArcGIS Online or Portal for ArcGIS
  - `ArcGISServerAdminEndpoint` - this will create an endpoint at the `admin` location for an ArcGIS server gateway
  - `AbsoluteEndpoint` - this will just keep the string that you pass to it.
 It's used internally to allow the `ArcGISOnlineEndpoint` to call the geometry service at https://utility.arcgisonline.com/arcgis/rest/services/Geometry/GeometryServer